kadena-io/pact/docs/en/pact-reference.md

 - [function](#defun) specifications (i.e. function signatures)
 - [constant](#defconst) values

-When an interface is declared, all constant definitons from other modules are resolved.
+When an interface is declared, all constant definitions from other modules are resolved.

 Interfaces represent an abstract api that a [module](#module) may implement by issuing an `implements` statement within the module declaration.
 Unlike Modules, Interface versioning is not